pansar/UffeAid/README.md

 Keep snafu in touch with the world

 Since his employer has blocked all ports except 80, the little guy needed some way to stay in touch.

-Extremly crude script to display irc conversation on web page with hilight for the man in question
+Extremly crude script to display irc conversation on web page with hilight for the man in questioni with the addition of a gtalk message containing hilighted lines.

-This script is executed as a cron job once every minute
+The reverse script send the last line on snafus gtalk conversation to irc if it contains the correct hastag

-The last row is used to send all rows with specified word to snafus gtalk via ii (http://tools.suckless.org/ii/), connected to bitlbee (http://www.bitlbee.org/).
+Software needed: ii (http://tools.suckless.org/ii/), connected to bitlbee (http://www.bitlbee.org/).
+Inotify-tools (should be in your repo)
-Commented out until I figure out a way to make it smarter.
-Needs to keep track of lines that has been sent previously.